-We now present the distribution of evaluation and participation diversity assenters into assenters, non-committed and dissenters (see figure 2), following the aggregation scheme shown in table 2.
-Evaluation diversity assenters, that is, individuals who broadly believe that socio-cultural diversity is an asset for society and individuals within it, comprise almost two thirds of our sample (63%).
-About one fifth of the sample are evaluation dissenters, and the smallest group of all do not state a clear view, the non-committed (15%).
+We now present the distribution of evaluation and participation diversity assenters into assenters, non-committed and dissenters (see Figure 2), following the aggregation scheme shown in Table 2.
+Evaluation diversity assenters, that is, individuals who broadly believe that socio-cultural diversity is an asset for society and individuals within it, comprise almost two-thirds of our sample (63 per cent).
+About one-fifth of the sample are evaluation dissenters, and the smallest group of all do not state a clear view, the non-committed (15 per cent).
 Not committing to an opinion can be an expression of insecurity or unwillingness to disclose an opinion.
-As a result of our stricter threshold we show a lower level of pro-diversity views than analyses based on single questions in other German surveys (GESIS 2017; Bertelsmann Stiftung 2017: 23).7

-Regarding participation assent - that is, the notion that societal institutions and the distribution of resources should take the diversity of society into account - two observations are of note compared to evaluation assent.
-Firstly, 14 percentage points fewer respondents (49%) are in the assenting group, and 14 more (36%) are in the dissenting group.
-Unsurprisingly, issues of participation are more controversial than the evaluation of diversity effects.
-Still, close to half of the urban population support the more demanding items on reflecting socio-demographic diversity in societal institutions.
-Among those treated as opponents ("dissenters") single items may find support - 60% of the whole sample favour diverse parliaments, for example - but this is not part of a coherent position in favour of presence of societal diversity in institutions and public life.
-Secondly, while the "noncommitted" group stay roughly the same size as the evaluation non-committed, only around a third are the same people8.
+As a result of our stricter threshold we show a lower level of pro-diversity views than analyses based on single questions in other German surveys (GESIS 2017; Bertelsmann Stiftung 2017, 23).6 Regarding participation assent - that is, the notion that societal institutions and the distribution of resources should take the diversity of society into account - there are fewer respondents (49 per cent) in the assenting group, and 14 more (36 per cent) are in the dissenting group compared to evaluation assent.
+Unsurprisingly, issues of participation are more controversial than the evaluation of diversity.
+Interestingly, only one-third of the "noncommitting" group for evaluation assent remain "non-committing" for participation, implying that although some individuals are in the middle of the fence, this is not always consistent.7